CopernicaMarketingSoftware/Documentation/Mailerq/5.4/database-access.md

 notice that "example.com" no longer accepts incoming connections from your "1.2.3.4" address, but that it does accept connections from "1.2.3.5", you can add a row to the "delegates" table.
-This row instructs MailerQ that it should send all mail that was originalle planned to be sent from "1.2.3.4" to "example.com" to be sent from address "1.2.3.5" instead.
+This row instructs MailerQ that it should send all mail that was originally planned to be sent from "1.2.3.4" to "example.com" to be sent from address "1.2.3.5" instead.